 - Protect rights of Students in Temporary Housing

 The multi-faceted skills of a New York school counselor represent a good value for school districts.
 The Bureau of Labor Statistics (BLS) estimates an 8% growth in school counseling jobs nationwide from 2019 to 2029.
 This demand stems as much from the many roles served by counselors as rising enrollments.

-St. Bonaventure: A Path for Future Guidance Counselors
+St. Bonaventure: A Path for Future School Counselors

 The best way to become a school counselor in New York is to complete a graduate program based in the state.
 St. Bonaventure University’s online MSED in School Counseling is rooted in strong values and designed for today’s educational needs.

-The online MSED curriculum helps produce well-rounded guidance counselors who can step into any New York school.
+The online MSED curriculum helps produce well-rounded school counselors who can step into any New York school.
 Core courses cover topics including: